Farming & Growing

 Failure to follow any of the rules set out in the Government guidelines could lead to prosecution.

 Did you know?
 If you intend to sell the meat, the regulations are much stricter.
-For more information, click here.
+For more information, take a look at the Government's information on poultry welfare.

 To reduce the risk of infection, keep wild birds out of your enclosure, avoid sharing equipment with other poultry keepers and quarantine new additions to your flock.